nabaajafar/nabaajafar/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+- 📘 I always want to learn more.
+- 💡 Looking to contribute in great projects.
+- ❤️ passionate with SDLC.
+- 🔬 Digging into the smalliest detail.
+- 🎯 Looking for new challange.

 -->

 <h1 align="center">Hi there 👋, I'm Nabaa Busbaih</h1>